 According to the IRS, most insurance premiums are not considered qualified medical expenses, but there are some exceptions.
 HSA funds can be used for long-term care insurance, as well as health care continuation coverage and Medicare and other health insurance if you’re 65 or older.

 However, not all long-term care insurance policies are eligible.
 To qualify, the policy must be guaranteed renewable and meet certain other requirements and limitations regarding the use of refunds, cash surrender value and reimbursements.

 Additionally, there are limits to the amount that can be deducted for long-term care insurance premiums.
 In 2021, the following amounts are the maximum eligible deductions for long-term care insurance premiums, based on age:

 - 41 to 50: $850

 - 71 or older: $5,640

 Because most seniors will need long-term care, and because care is so expensive, it’s important to plan for this cost.
 Using an HSA to pay for long-term care insurance is a solid option, and one that many seniors might not know about.
 This is a good opportunity for insurance brokers.
-Get the LTCI Broker Opportunity Kit.
+Download our LTC-HSA Client Handount as well as the LTCI Broker Opportunity Kit.